Skip to main content

 Location, location, location

 Location is everything when it comes to maternity shoots.
-Choose a spot that reflects something about you, whether that’s a wide-open field, industrial concrete and metal warehouse, or an urban graffiti wall.
+Choose a spot that reflects something about you, whether that’s a wide-open field, an industrial concrete and metal warehouse, or an urban graffiti wall.
 The location is one of the most important decisions you’ll make in creating the maternity shoot of your dreams.

 Be creative!
 Do you love to garden?
 How about a few shots at an artful garden center?
 All about nature?
 A waterfall backdrop could be stunning.
 If you’re a homebody and love nothing more than the comforts of home, candid shots of you just chilling can be poignant.